-To start incorporating your company in Romania the following is required:
+To start incorporating a company in Romania the following are required

-It is not mandatory to have an in-country company bank account to make employee salary payments and third party authority payments.
+It is mandatory to have an in-country company bank account to make employee salary payments and third-party authority payments.

 Banks are generally open Monday to Friday, from 09:00 to 17:00.
 Some banks are also open on Saturday from 09:30 to 12:30.